 Rotten patches on garlic cloves appear brown or black and have a soft texture.
 If these patches are present, it is recommended to discard the garlic as consuming it may lead to foodborne illness.
 Additionally, if the peeled cloves have a yellow hue or show more signs of decay, it is best not to consume them.

-See also How Long Can Salmon Stay In The Fridge?
+See also How Long Does Kimchi Last In The Fridge?

 The presence of green roots on garlic cloves signifies that sprouting has occurred.
 While sprouted garlic is safe to eat, some individuals find its flavor sharper than usual.
 Alternatively, sprouted garlic can be planted for future use.
 Smelling the garlic can also provide insight into its freshness; a fresh garlic bulb should have a strong aroma.
 If the smell is less robust or has turned musty or rancid, it indicates that the garlic has begun to rot and should be discarded.